strawberrie68/theScore-team6/README.md

  <img width="704" alt="Screenshot 2024-07-07 at 1 02 45 PM" src="https://github.com/strawberrie68/theScore-team6/assets/42231000/e6b53b85-2bd5-40ae-8a81-640cd556dd7a">

 ## 💭 The Problem

-Sports fans often face a significant drop in engagement with theScore App during the off-season when their favorite leagues are not live.
+Sports fans often face a significant drop in engagement with The Score App during the off-season when their favorite leagues are not live.

 ## 🏆Our Solution?